 Thinking of using cloth nappies?
-Here is a round up of all of the bits and pieces that you will need to store and wash your cloth nappies, plus recommendations for cloth wipes, essential oils and cloth safe creams to go with your nappies.
+I know it can be a bit of a minefield.
+Not only knowing which nappies you need, but the things that you will need to buy to go with your nappies.
+In this article I will go through of all of the bits and pieces that you will need to store and wash your cloth nappies, plus recommendations for cloth wipes, essential oils and cloth safe creams for your baby’s bottom.

 So whether you’re a beginner to cloth looking for a starter kit, or a cloth nappy addict, don’t forget to subscribe to the blog and take a look at the rest of the cloth nappy series.

 Read on for full details of the accessories mentioned in this video;

 The easiest way to store your dirty nappies between washes is in a nappy bucket.
 We like the TotsBots lockable lid nappy bucket.
 The bucket is big enough to fit plenty of dirty nappies and wipes, plus it has the added bonus of clips to lock the lid.
 While this does not seem an important consideration when you have a newborn, you will be so glad of it when your baby becomes mobile and is attempting to break into the bucket.